DataDog/integrations-core/istio/README.md

     send_histograms_buckets: true
 ```

-The first two endpoints are required for the check to work.
+Each of the endpoints are optional, but at least one must be configured.
 See the [istio documentation][4] to learn more about the prometheus adapter.

 ### Validation